 - ESVAC stakeholders meeting (05/02/2014)

 - ESVAC annual network meeting 2012 (14-15/02/2012)

 - Report from the Workshop on collection of data on antimicrobial agents by species and on unit(s) of measurement (13-14/10/2011)

 - Meeting with stakeholders on monitoring sales of veterinary antimicrobial agents in Europe (28/09/2010)

 - Meeting on monitoring of sales of veterinary antimicrobial agents in Europe (25/11/2009)

-Any comments can be sent to firstname.lastname@example.org.
+Send any comments to email@example.com.